miabosheva/cloud9-frontend-ios/README.md

 # Cloud9 – Sleep Management & Optimization System

-**Cloud9** is a comprehensive sleep management system designed to track, analyze, and optimize sleep patterns.
-The system consists of an iOS application and a watchOS application, synchronized through Apple HealthKit and a Firebase backend.
+**Cloud9** is a comprehensive sleep management solution designed to help you understand and improve your sleep quality.
+Built for iOS and Apple Watch, it seamlessly tracks your sleep patterns, provides personalized insights, and helps you maintain healthy sleep habits through intelligent analysis and recommendations.

 ---